Russell D. Moore: Ministry

 Moore served as associate pastor of Bay Vista Baptist Church in Biloxi, where he was ordained to gospel ministry.

 In 2001, Moore was appointed to the faculty of the Southern Baptist Theological Seminary.
-As Professor of Christian Theology and Ethics, Moore was responsible for teaching across a spectrum of topics including systematic theology, Christian ethics, church life, pastoral ministry, and cultural engagement.
+As Professor of Christian Theology and Ethics, Moore was responsible for teaching across a spectrum of topics, including systematic theology, Christian ethics, church life, pastoral ministry, and cultural engagement.
 In addition to his role on the faculty, he also served as Executive Director of the Carl F. H. Henry Institute for Evangelical Engagement from 2001 to 2009.
 In 2004, Moore was named Dean of the School of Theology and Senior Vice President for Academic Administration.
 In this role, in addition to his regular teaching and lecturing, Moore served as the chief academic officer of the seminary, responsible for all curriculum and the administration of the seminary.
 Beyond these roles, Moore served as Executive Editor of The Southern Baptist Journal of Theology, and has served as Senior Editor for Touchstone Magazine and as Chairman of the Board for the Council on Biblical Manhood and Womanhood.

-In 2008, he became pastor at Highview Baptist Church in Louisville, Kentucky until 2012.
+Moore pastored Highview Baptist Church in Louisville, Kentucky, from 2008 until 2012.
 More broadly, Moore has served extensively within the Southern Baptist Convention, as chairman and four-time member of the Resolutions committee, as a member of the Ethics and Public Affairs Committee of the Kentucky Baptist Convention, and as a regular correspondent and columnist for Baptist Press.